herzeleid02/debian-declarative-old/README.md

 The better thing to do (which i will implement right now as im typing this text) is to edit the running container and only then exporting it.

 Why?
 Because podman manages `/dev/null` and other special files correctly and theres no need to create stuff or mount host `/proc` and other special files and directories.
 (We should reduce jank to a minimum)

+Maybe it should have a single dockerfile (?) (but then how its going to import itself?)